bethsmith0623/Roulette/README.md

 3. Add option for betting on ODD or EVEN numbers
 4. Add option for betting on 1st dozen, 2nd dozen, or 3rd dozen.
 5. Add option for betting on numbers 1 to 18 or numbers 19 to 36.
+6. Add the mathematical formulas for proportional payouts.

+**Trivia**
+The wheel is spun in one direction and the ball in the opposite direction.

+The odds of two consecutive wins on a European wheel are exactly 1368 to 1 against.

+The sum of all the numbers on the wheel is 666.

+Wheel sequencing is specific:
+    0 and 00 are always green
+    1-10 and 19-28 have odd numbers in red and evens in black 11-18 and 29-36 have odd numbers in black and evens in red The color pattern on the wheel alternates red and black.